 Comfort Bicycle Rental / Pulau Ubin 18

-The second one nearest the jetty is Comfort Bicycle Rental, possibly the most photographed one.
+Close to the jetty is Comfort Bicycle Rental, possibly the most photographed one.
 Rates start from $8 for a full day rental of a city bike with a basket, child seats are also available for rental.
 There are newer bicycles and mountain bicycles with better gears and suspension at $16 for a full day rental.

 This shop also sells drinks and snacks.

 This shop was not open on the day of our visit.